sevprinc/DF/README.md

 This project reuses pre-trained models and codes from [icpr2020dfdc](https://github.com/polimi-ispl/icpr2020dfdc).

 # Dataset
-The dataset can be found at https://drive.google.com/drive/u/1/folders/1QhAOZRXO0_PN-DkKbUCkzjM6WfXLaE_m The raw and deepfake videos of ten public figures are saved in the folder 'celeb_videos'.
+The dataset can be found at [this link](https://drive.google.com/drive/u/1/folders/1QhAOZRXO0_PN-DkKbUCkzjM6WfXLaE_m).
+The raw and deepfake videos of ten public figures are saved in the folder 'celeb_videos'.
 The reconstructed videos of the raw and deepfake videos can abe found in the folder 'reconstructed_videos'.
 Before running the experiments, the videos should be downloaded.